-Brascarbon Consultoria, Projetos e Representação Ltda is the project proponent from the Host party Brazil and Luso Carbon Fund of Portugal are participating on behalf of Portugal as Annex I Party.
-The host Party Brazil and the Annex I Party Portugal meet all relevant participation requirements of CDM project activity.
+Brascarbon Consultoria, Projetos e Representação Ltda. is the project participant from the Host party Brazil and Luso Carbon Fund of Portugal is participating on behalf of Portugal as Annex I Party.
+The host Party Brazil and the Annex I Party Portugal meet all relevant participation requirements for the CDM.
 Brazil has ratified the Kyoto Protocol on 23 August 2002 and Portugal on 31 May 2002.
 The Brazilian designated national authority for the CDM is the Comissão Interministerial de Mudança Global do Clima.
 The Portuguese DNA is the Casa do Ambiente e do Cidadão, Ministry of Environment, Spatial Planning and Regional Development.